rregio/perdido-anotante/_posts/en/2025-03-06-Another-consultation-other-notes.md

 date: 2025-03-06 23:01:00
 categories: [mental]
 lang: en
+header_image: /assets/imagens/outra-consulta-outras-anotacoes.jpeg
+excerpt: I was thinking about whether to post about this consultation and the note because it is something...
 ---

 I was thinking about whether to post about this consultation and the note because it is something very personal...
 But here goes...